mongodb/grip/README.rst

 Helpers ending with ``Panic`` call ``panic()`` after logging the message message, and helpers ending with ``Fatal`` call ``OS.Exit(1)`` after logging the message.
 Use responsibly.

+``Journaler`` instances have a notion of "default" log levels and thresholds, which provide the basis for verbosity control and sane default behavior.
+The default level defines the priority/level of any message with either an invalid priority specified *or* using the ``SendDefault`` helper.
+The threshold level, defines the minimum priority or level that ``grip`` sends to the logging system.
+Consider the following behaviors:

+- It's possible to suppress message higher than the current default, such that default messages are never printed.
+This is not recommended.

+- The helpers with ``Panic`` (message passed to panic) and ``Fatal`` (messages ignored) helpers will still panic or exit even if their messages are suppressed.

+- It's not possible to suppress the highest log level, ``Emergency`` messages will always log.

 ``Journaler`` objects have the following, additional methods (also available as functions in the ``grip`` package to manage the global